kisom/goutils/README.md

                     in a bundle.
         stealchain/ Dump the verified chain from a TLS connection.
+        tlskeypair/ Check whether a TLS certificate and key file match.

 Each program should have a small README in the directory with more information.